How Music Works

 Who can enrol for How Music Works?

-All level 1 instrument and voice students at Wellington Music Centre are automatically enrolled into a How Music Works class– families can select a preferred time or opt-out during the enrolment process.
+All level 1 instrument and voice students at Wellington Music Centre are eligible to join a How Music Works class– no need to enrol, just come along at the designated time and join the class.